FAQs about Boos Butcher Block Countertops

-3. Which sizes of butcherblock counter and island tops are available?
+3. Which sizes of butcherblock counter and island tops are available from Boos?
 Can I order custom-sized countertops?

 Answers to Boos Countertop FAQs:

-They're available in three different grain styles: edge-grain, end-grain and blended-grain.
-It might be worthwhile to learn about the differences in grain styles.
+They're available in three different grain styles: edge-grain, end-grain and blended (aka, finger-jointed edge-grain).
+It might be worthwhile to read more about the differences in grain styles.